bochaco/safe_thing/README.md

 This framework allows developers to integrate their IoT devices onto the SAFE Network easily, without even needing to understand much of the SAFE Network API or technicalities.

 ### Run example SAFEthing applications
-This project is in its very early stage, however there is already a couple of SAFEthing applications which showcase how the SAFEthing API can be used to implement a gardening system, having one SAFEthing which manages a soil moisture sensor and a water valve ([core/examples/gardening_device.rs](core/examples/gardening_device.rs)), and a second SAFEthing which acts as a monitoring and controller device for the gardening system ([core/examples/gardening_controller.rs](core/examples/gardening_controller.rs)).
+This project is in its very early stage, however there are already a couple of SAFEthing applications which showcase how the SAFEthing API can be used to implement a gardening system, having one SAFEthing which manages a soil moisture sensor and a water valve ([core/examples/gardening_device.rs](core/examples/gardening_device.rs)), and a second SAFEthing which acts as a monitoring and controller device for the gardening system ([core/examples/gardening_controller.rs](core/examples/gardening_controller.rs)).

-Although the following is a summary of what these applications try to demonstrate, there are many more details of their functionality commented in the code itself, so please refer to them for further explanations.
+Although the following is a summary of what these applications try to demonstrate, there are many more details of their functionality commented out in the code itself, so please refer to them for further explanations.

 #### Prerequisites
 - In order to be able to run these example applications, please make sure you have rustc v1.33.0 or later.

-- You'll also need the [SAFE Authenticator CLI](https://github.com/maidsafe/safe-authenticator-cli) running locally and exposing its WebService interface for authorising applications, and also be logged in to an account created on the mock network (i.e. `MockVault` file).
-Each of these SAFEthings applications will send an authorisation request to `http://localhost:41805/authorise/` endpoint which can be made available by following the instructions in [this section of the safe_auth CLI documentation](https://github.com/maidsafe/safe-authenticator-cli#execute-authenticator-service-exposing-restful-api) making sure the port number set is `41805`.
+- You'll also need the [SAFE Authenticator CLI](https://github.com/maidsafe/safe-authenticator-cli) running locally and exposing its WebService interface for authorising applications, and also be logged in to a SAFE account created on the mock network (i.e. `MockVault` file).
+Each of these SAFEthings applications will send an authorisation request to `http://localhost:41805/authorise/` endpoint which can be made available by following the instructions in [this section of the safe_auth CLI documentation](https://github.com/maidsafe/safe-authenticator-cli#execute-authenticator-service-exposing-restful-api), making sure the port number you set is `41805`.

 The first thing to be done is clone this repository and switch to the `core` subdirectory of it:
 ```